 Positions Available and Important Dates:

-- 2022-2023: We will be offering 2-3 Abdominal Imaging training positions and 1-2 combined Cardiothoracic/Abdominal imaging training positions.
-Applications will be accepted beginning August 1, 2020.
+2023-2024: We will be offering 2-3 Abdominal Imaging training positions and 1-2 combined Cardiothoracic/Abdominal Imaging training positions.
+Applications will be accepted beginning August 1, 2021.
+In concordance with the SCARD guidelines, we will offer interviews beginning November 1, 2021.
+All interviews will be virtual via Zoom.
 Interested candidates should apply early in the season, as we review applications regularly and on a rolling basis.
-In concordance with the SCARD guidelines, we will offer interviews during the first week of November via Zoom.

 The Abdominal Imaging fellowship is based at NewYork-Presbyterian Hospital/Weill Cornell Medicine.
 With a large primary-care and tertiary-level referral base, the clinical service is comprised of a high-volume and full scope of abdominopelvic imaging.
 Fellows gain experience with cutting edge GE and Siemens technology including two PET/MRI scanners (Siemens Biograph mMR and GE Signa PET/MR); GE Advantage Workstations; and multiple software platforms including TeraRecon, Vital Vitrea, SyngoVIA, and DynaCAD.
 Our advanced 3D Imaging Data Evaluation and Analysis Lab (IDEAL) complements